top of page

 What We See Clinically

-At CFNC we see patients with many different forms of dysautonomia, with POTS and IST being among the most common.
+At CFNC, we see patients with many different forms of dysautonomia, with POTS and IST being among the most common.
 While these conditions present very similarly from a symptom perspective, the diagnostic criteria is different and we usually find that the dysfunction of the nervous system is also different.
+To put it simply: similar symptoms, different diagnostic criteria, different root causes.

-When evaluating patients at CFNC, our doctors have found a significant trend in functional neurological abnormalities for these conditions.
+When evaluating patients at CFNC, our doctors have found a significant trend in functional neurological abnormalities for both IST and POTS.

 In the cases of IST, it is often seen that the dysfunction in the brain is concentrated in the mesencephalon or midbrain.
-This area of your brainstem is responsible for many functions including but not limited to pain modulation, consciousness, sleep rhythms, pupillary responses, eye movements, DOPAmenergic and GABAergic centers.
+This area of your brainstem is responsible for many functions, including but not limited to pain modulation, consciousness, sleep rhythms, pupillary responses, eye movements, DOPAminergic and GABAergic centers.
+(DOPAminergic and GABAergic centers refer to specific areas in the brain that utilize different neurotransmitters - dopamine and gamma-aminobutyric acid - to regulate various nervous system functions.)
+Your midbrain is in constant communication with your limbic centers, cortex, sympathetic ganglion and more.
+Dysfunction of this part of the brain could lead to increased heart rate.

 With POTS, we find neurological dysfunction often resides in the pontomedullary areas of the brainstem and can produce very similar symptoms.
 The pontomedullary area of your brainstem is responsible for eye movements, motor and sensory control to the face, sound conduction, swallowing, taste and coordination to the tongue and throat, and motor control of some neck muscles.

-Both your midbrain and your pontomedullary regions communicate with your hypothalamus which is responsible for relayed communication from the nervous system to the endocrine system!
-This is where we find an overlap in these conditions through hypothalamic-pituitary-adrenal dysfunction!
-We don’t mean this in the context of adrenal disorders like Addison’s or Cushing’s disease, but more in disruption of your sleep wake cycles and hormones further leading to complication of both symptoms and neurological function.
+Both your midbrain and your pontomedullary regions communicate with your hypothalamus, which is responsible for relayed communication from the nervous system to the endocrine system.
+This is where we find an overlap in these conditions through hypothalamic-pituitary-adrenal dysfunction, specifically with disruption of your sleep wake cycles and hormones further leading to complication of both symptoms and neurological function.
 (Check out our blog post highlighting the cross-talk between the nervous, immune and endocrine systems.)

 bottom of page